-"Do you wear glasses" is fundemental question of this survey, because through this question readability test results will be much more accurate.
-For this purpose two possible answers were written.
-The respondents were responsible to indicate either they use glasses or not.
-The majority of participants were wearning glasses which were 82 respondents and it took 55% in overall data sampling while 68 individual voted for no and they don't wear glasses which was 45% in overall data collection.
+In addition, aged group were considered as a significant factor in this research, this is respondents and it took 55% in overall data sampling while 68 individual voted for no and they don't wear glasses which was 45% in overall data collection.
 The amount of glass wearing people are more than not wearnings so this is also helpful for indicating readability level of font-size 12.
 This data can be strongly dependable because most of respondents are holding MA, BA and PhD degree.
 Nortmally those people are able to read and write so they can focuse more in it.
 So, their responses can be much more powerful rather than other respondents.